anastasiareitz/AzureDataTransfer/README.md

 3. Table row count values exceeding 2,147,483,647
    - Change type from int32 to int64

+4. Table without TimeGenerated column are not currently supported

+5. Hidden columns are not auto-detected

 ## Changelog

 2.1.0:
 - Updated azure queue triggers to use blueprints
 - Added Zip Deployment
+- Fixed uuid bug, fixed table query bug

 2.0.0:
 - Changed Azure Function code to use FastAPI in order to use Swagger UI